COVID-19 RESPONSE FUND GRANTEES.

 Child Care Aware of NWA – $1,500 to help provide cleaning supplies and safety materials to deliver to childcare centers across NWA.

 City of Springdale Senior Center – $2,000 to help with Springdale Senior Center Meals on Wheels Program.

-Community Clinic of NWA – $2,500 to help provide health testing patients for COVID-19 or diagnosing symptoms over the phone for those who cannot come into the building.
-Food may also been provided as patient needs are expressed.
+Community Clinic of NWA – $2,500 to help provide health testing for COVID-19 or diagnosing symptoms over the phone for those who cannot come into the building.
+Food may also be provided as patient needs are expressed.

-Credit Counseling of Arkansas – $2,000 to help in adjusting budget training to address those in emergency situations that now need to be even more stringent with their funds.
+Credit Counseling of Arkansas – $2,000 to help in adjusting budget training to address those in emergency situations who need to be even more stringent with their funds.
 Directing clients in need of extra assistance to other resources.

 Crosslines of McDonald County – $2,500 to help provide food boxes to families in need because of loss of employment during the crisis.

-Genesis House Inc. – $2,000 to help with the operations of the Genesis House Operations including Day Shelter, Food & Supplies.
+Genesis House Inc. – $2,000 to help with the operations of the Genesis House Operations including day shelter, food and supplies.

 Girl Scouts – Diamonds of Arkansas, Oklahoma and Texas – $1,500 to help provide online programming for existing girl scouts.
 Trying to promote positive mental health for girls who feel cut off from communication during the lockdown.

 Havenwood – $2,500 to help provide provisions of hand sanitizer and Clorox wipes for all residents.
 Residents are greatly affected by loss of income and childcare, especially as many students are now learning from home.
 In addition, to create staff assistance for children’s schooling and providing emergency assistance for food, gas, rent, etc.